 Her TV work has extended to slots on QVC through to heading the make up team for Britain’s Next Top Model and creating a variety of ‘Get the Look’ videos.

-Realising that beauty and makeup had a role to play in self-care and emotional wellbeing, Lee trained as as a Human Givens psychotherapist HG Dip and is a graduate member of the Human Givens Institute.
+Realising that beauty and makeup had a role to play in self-care and emotional wellbeing, Lee trained as as a Human Givens psychotherapist HG Dip and is a registered member of the Human Givens Institute (MHGI).